-From Our Office in Plymouth, MI, Our Trusted Attorneys Aggressively Represent Clients Facing Criminal Misdemeanor Charges in SE Michigan.
+From Our Offices in Plymouth and Ann Arbor, Our Trusted Attorneys Aggressively Represent Clients Facing Criminal Misdemeanor Charges in SE Michigan.

 When you are facing criminal charges, no matter how seemingly minor, it is important to quickly secure effective legal representation.